Estate Planning: The Plain Work of Looking After Your Own

 If you have kids still counting on you, name guardians.
 Leave that choice to a judge and the “best interest” standard, and you invite strangers to decide who raises your children.
 You know which friend or relative can give them a steady life.
 Putting that choice in black and white shields your kids from turmoil no one needs.

 Unmarried couples, stepkids, chosen family—unless you say otherwise, Missouri law forgets them.
 If you want these people remembered, you write it down.
-No statute is going to do that out of sentiment.
 Clarity today overruns confusion later.

 Tending to the Extra Needs in the Fold